-From dead presidents to cowboy boot warehouses, Nashville has one of the most interesting downtowns I’ve encountered so far.
+From presidential tombs to cowboy boot warehouses, Nashville has one of the most interesting downtowns I’ve encountered so far.
 Let’s do this.

 The most obvious fun fact about Nashville is that it’s the capital of Tennessee.
 What I love about this building is that, unlike every other state capitol I’ve seen, this one does not have a giant dome on top.
 Just a modest little cylinder.